Bulletin Announcement: DuBois

 Use this in your 10/26/2025 bulletin

-Listen to Jesus in today’s gospel: “…who humbles himself will be exalted.”
-It is not the occasional big events, but the daily humble routine of family life and “ordinary time” which creates bonds and relationships which last a lifetime.
-Try it and you’ll see.
+In today's gospel, Jesus says, "…who humbles himself will be exalted."
+It's not the occasional big events, but the daily, humble routines of family life and "ordinary time" that create bonds and relationships that last a lifetime.
+Embrace this approach, and you'll see the difference.

 A Family Perspective 11-2-2025